Swiss and French WatchmakingCopyright © David Boettcher 2005 - 2024 all rights reserved.

 At the beginning of the 20th century, more than a half of all watches distributed around the globe were produced in the region of Le Locle and La Chaux-de-Fond.

-Daniel JeanRichard died in 1741, but he is still hailed as a hero in Le Locle and La Chaux-de-Fonds.
-In the center of Le Locle, in front of the post office, is a statue of him in a workers apron, examining a watch.
+Daniel JeanRichard died in 1741, leaving five sons, who pursued their father's profitable business.
+He is still hailed as a hero in Le Locle and La Chaux-de-Fonds.
+In the center of Le Locle, in front of the post office, is a statue of him in a worker's apron, examining a watch.
 There is a Daniel JeanRichard museum in La Sagne, and a street is named after him in La Chaux-de-Fonds.
 The picture below is the banner from the front page of La Horlogère Suisse, a trade paper published in La Chaux-de-Fonds.
 At the top, in the centre, is a picture of the local hero; Daniel JeanRichard.